 Shortly after he began playing again, he was asked to play drums for a Christian band named Face to Face.
 It was a light jazz/soft rock style that he’d never played before.
 “I went from being a hard rock drummer to the opposite end of the spectrum, and man it was a total genre shock.”
 However, Bruce found he really liked it because it required quite a bit more finesse and much more control.
 He played with Face to Face for a year.

-Then Bruce was asked to step in for the Steve Carl Band whose drummer had quit.
+Then Bruce was asked to step in for a band from Sacramento, CA whose drummer had quit.
 It was his first real taste of serious touring.
 “That woke me up, dude.
 I had no idea how much time and energy it took to “hit-the-road.”
 It was brutal, exhausting and downright maddening, but it was one of the most exciting things he had ever done, up until then.

-His first encounter with Ralph Otteson (Time Horizon keyboardist) was when he was approached to transfer 32 track ADAT recordings for Iron Clay Poets, Ralph’s band at the time which was a Christian Progressive Rock band.
+His first encounter with Ralph Otteson (Time Horizon keyboardist) was when he was approached to transfer 32 track ADAT recordings for Iron Clay Poets, Ralph’s band at the time.
 Bruce was hired to transfer the tracks and then do the final mixes.
 They became fast friends and soon found they had similar likes in music.
 After the Iron Clay Poets mixes were done, Bruce asked Ralph if he would be interested in playing together, just to hear how it might sound.
 They both knew David Dickerson from past bands and they asked him if he would be interested, as well.
 And that is when Time Horizon was born.

 “There have been some changes in the band since the beginning.
-David Dickerson and Steve Gourley have both gone on to pursue what they feel they need to do.
+David Dickerson and Steve Gourley have both gone on to pursue other directions in life.
 We are all still friends and that is the way it should be.”

-“Now here we are and the CD is completed.
-What the Lord does with it is His business.
+“So here we are and now we are finished with not one, but TWO CDs.
+What the Lord does with the music is completely His business.
 We know that we have committed all of this to the purposes of Heaven.
 We have new members who share the same vision.
-Allen, Dave, and Ricky are all talented people who are great to be around.
+Allen, Dave, Roy and David Mau are all talented people who are great to be around.
 I am extremely fortunate to be involved with such an amazing group of guys.
 The future is wide open and there are endless possibilities with the Lord Jesus Christ helping us along the way.”

 Bruce’s desire for Time Horizon is to take this music and share the message of forgiveness, restoration, the new life that’s available to us, and that our future is certain and eternal because of one thing, Jesus!!